marchelbling/marc.helbling.fr/_posts/2015-05-17-what-could-go-wrong.md

 * when using pointer wrappers, make sure you actually test the pointer value rather than the wrapper.
 * when 'using' namespace, you might not be aware of what version of a function you actually call.
-Do not use `using namespace foo` (example with stl vs stdlib `sqrt`).
-Recall that compiler prefers overloaded function over template version.
+Do not use `using namespace foo` (especially since the compiler prefers overloaded function over template function which could result in the not expected function being called)

 ### Data